Working for yourself is probably one of the most liberating feelings out there… but it also comes with a large degree of stress.

 Members pay an annual fee to gain access to your website.
 With this option, you’ll want to make sure that you have enough material created to make it worthwhile for them to stick around.

-A monthly membership is a super popular option, especially since it often comes at a lower price point than an annual subscription fee.
+A monthly membership is a super popular option, especially since it often comes at a lower price point than an annual recurring subscription fee.
 It’s also a manageable way to ensure that you start building recurring income on a consistent basis throughout the year.

 Monthly memberships work best if you have a series of courses that members want to maintain access to.
 Seasonal courses, monthly coaching sessions, and in-depth material are all great things to offer.